-- Increased visibility for civil legal aid in the national media;
+- Increased visibility for civil legal aid in the media;

 - Improved capacity for media advocacy across the civil legal aid sector; and